matthiask/django-user-messages/README.rst

 - Install ``django-user-messages`` using pip into your virtualenv.
 - Add ``user_messages`` to ``INSTALLED_APPS`` and run ``migrate``.
+- Add the ``user_messages.context_processors.messages`` message processor
-- Replace the default messages context processor with ``user_messages.context_processors.messages``.
-The context processor provides both django.contrib.messages' and django-user-messages' messages.
-Note that Django 2.2's admin app checks for the presence of the default messages context processor, so you'll have to silence this check by adding ``"admin.E404"`` to the ``SILENCED_SYSTEM_CHECKS`` setting.
+  somewhere *after* the default messages processor.
+Django's admin app checks for the presence of the latter so you cannot simply remove it (except if you want to silence the ``"admin.E404"`` system check).
 - Use ``user_messages.api`` as you would use ``django.contrib.messages`` except that you pass the user model or ID as first parameter, not the current request.